Learning passive policies with virtual energy tanks in robotics: Energy tanks meet RL

 \subsubsection{Loss of Markovian property}

 Notice that the current value of the tank state $e_k$ depends on the entire state-action trajectory of the system from the beginning to step $k$.
 This is true due to the update rule (\ref{eq:etank_update}), where $\Delta e_{k+1}$ depends both on the joint position $q_k$ (which in most robotics applications is part of the RL state $s_k$) and the action $a_k$.

 Furthermore the value $e_k$ is able, due to (\ref{eq:tanksCheck}), to influence the future dynamics of the environment in case of tank depletion.
-For these reasons the new environment that the agent perceives by including also the energy tank architecture as in Fig. \ref{fig:mainscheme} does not preserve the memorylessness of the original environment, or in other words it looses the Markov property.
-If Markov property is not satisfied, most of RL algorithm loose formal proof of convergence to the optimal policy, and long-term prediction performance can degrade when the one-step predictions defining the Markov property become inaccurate \cite{Whitehead1995}.
+For these reasons the new environment that the agent perceives by including also the energy tank architecture as in Fig. \ref{fig:mainscheme} does not preserve the memorylessness of the original environment, or in other words it loses the Markov property.

+If the Markov property is not satisfied, most RL algorithms lose formal proof of convergence to the optimal policy, and long-term prediction performance can degrade when the one-step predictions defining the Markov property become inaccurate \cite{Whitehead1995}.
 We identify two solutions to restore the Markov property.